eddmann/eddmann.github.io/_posts/2019/2019-02-16-creating-a-time-lapse-camera-with-hypriotos-docker-using-a-raspberry-pi-3b-plus-and-raspberry-pi-zero-w.md

 ```

 This provisions the given instance with the desired user account, WiFi access and starts the Docker container instance with the provided options.
-As well as this definition I was also required to ensure that the camera module was enabled, to do this I created a [`boot-config.txt`](https://github.com/eddmann/pi-timelapse/blob/master/hypriot/boot-config.txt) file like so.
+As well as this definition, I was also required to ensure that the camera module was enabled.
+To do this, I created a [`boot-config.txt`](https://github.com/eddmann/pi-timelapse/blob/master/hypriot/boot-config.txt) file as follows.

 ```ini
 hdmi_force_hotplug=1